programmer007007/Woocommerce-free-sms-alert/README.md

 <img src="https://res.cloudinary.com/didyouknowthat/image/upload/v1619272191/r2_hhaobu.jpg" />

-Now let understand how to configure the android app,
+Now let understand how to configure the android app, You can download the apk here : <a href="https://freeotp.ricomart.com/assets/mobile-sms-gateway.apk">Apk Download</a>

 After you install and open the app the below page will be shown in your phone.
 Just enter the server name https://freeotp.ricomart.com